Harmonic analysis on certain spherical varieties: A formula for

-Therefore, we are left with showing that the bound in Lemma \ref{lem:uniformb2} remains valid for the second term.
-Suppose $F=\rr$.
-In applying integration by parts in the proof of the analogue of Lemma \ref{lem:vandercorputarch}, using the notation of \eqref{T}, we will have additional terms such as
+Therefore, we are left with showing that the analogue of the bound in Lemma \ref{lem:uniformb2} remains valid for the second term of \eqref{2:summ}.
+In other words, we need to show that for all $|z|G(b,\xi)>1$ the quantity